Why would I write an article where sincerity is a 'versus' with perfectionism?

 I had one of the most high-profile performances of my life: a completely solo set at the Auditorio de Tenerife, easily one of the most prestigious venues in Europe.

 This was not a moment where perfectionism could save me.
-It was one where sincerity was my best shot at 'doing my job' the best I could.
+And one where (looking back), sincerity was my best shot at 'doing my job' the best I could.

 My thirty years of practice routines, the ones built quietly over decades, not in glamorous studios but in cramped rooms, in transit, in borrowed spaces, were what came back to hold me.

 Not by making me perfect.
-But by reminding me that devotion accumulates.
+But by reminding me that devotion accumulates too.
+As do the skills grown through it.

 In the heat of the moment, perfectionism would have broken me.